mernst/uwisdom/README.md

 ## Searching the wisdom files

+You can browse the wisdom files on GitHub, or you can search a local clone.

 Install the [Lookup program](https://github.com/plume-lib/lookup).

 The Lookup program can also be used to search other resources in addition to the